csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-2/README.md

 ## Licenses

 This project is licensed under the terms of the MIT license.
-Any person can obtain a copy of this software and associated documentation files (the "Software"), to deal with it without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the the copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+Any person can obtain a copy of this software and associated documentation files (the "Software"), to deal with it without restrictions.

 Nahdet El Mahrousa hopes this app can attract attentions to the issue of startup entrepreneurs and evoke inspirations of similar apps.